-Blue Mountains Food & Sightseeing Tour
+Blue Mountains Food & Sightseeing Adventure

 We will take you to our favourite spots, source local produce for a progressive lunch, and chat to you about all the things we have learned about the beautiful Blue Mountains including its rich indigenous history and geology.
 Think of it this way, our aim is to create an experience that is like having lunch with friends with a beautiful backdrop where you don’t have to lift a finger.

 - Experience Level: Beginner

 - Time: 6:30am to 6pm

 - Location: [From Sydney] The Blue Mountains, The Three Sisters, Scenic World, Echo Point, Megalong, Grose Valley and Bilpin.
 Return by river cruise via Parramatta River.

 Book the Hunter Valley and Blue Mountains tour and receive a free entry to Scenic World.

 Our experienced guides have built our tours around what we would want if we booked a Hunter Valley food and wine tour or the Blue Mountains tour ourselves.
 The locations speak for themselves, we just add delicious, locally sourced food, stories and history about each location, and a sprinkle of local knowledge that makes your journey intimate and personal.